 After more than seven weeks of heavy fighting, Israel and Hamas have agreed to an open-ended ceasefire.

 The truce does not deal with core long-term issues on both sides.
 But Israel agreed to ease the blockade on Gaza, open border crossings for more aid to pass through and extend the fishing limit off the coast to 6 miles, according to a senior Egyptian government official.

-Both sides agreed to return to Cairo for further talks, the official said.
+Both sides agreed to return to Cairo for further Egyptian-mediated talks, the official said.

-Hamas -- as it has after every battle with Israel -- declared it a victory.
-But Israel said that Hamas finally accepted the offer that it had rejected repeatedly.
+Hamas – as it has after every battle with Israel – declared the outcome a victory.
+But Israel said that Hamas, which holds power inside Gaza, finally accepted an offer that it had repeatedly rejected earlier in the war.

 “We hope that this time, the ceasefire will stick,” Israeli government spokesman Mark Regev said.

 “And I think now, as the dust will begin to clear, many people will be asking: Why is it that today Hamas accepted the very same Egyptian framework that it rejected a month ago?